Hooks

 Built-in Hooks

 ClaudeKit Engineer ships with hooks organized by event type.
-All hook files live in .claude/hooks/.
+All default hook files live in .claude/hooks/.
 Shared utilities are in .claude/hooks/lib/.
 Notification providers are in .claude/hooks/notifications/.

 Summary Table

-| Hook File | Event | Purpose |
+| Hook File | Default | Event | Purpose |

-session-init.cjs | SessionStart | Load config, detect project, persist env vars |
+session-init.cjs | No | SessionStart | Load config, detect project, persist env vars |

-subagent-init.cjs | SubagentStart | Inject minimal context (~200 tokens) to subagents |
+subagent-init.cjs | No | SubagentStart | Inject minimal context to subagents |

-team-context-inject.cjs | SubagentStart | Inject peer info + task summary for Agent Team members |
+team-context-inject.cjs | No | SubagentStart | Inject peer info + task summary for Agent Team members |

-cook-after-plan-reminder.cjs | SubagentStop (Plan) | Remind to invoke /ck:cook --auto after planning |
+cook-after-plan-reminder.cjs | No | SubagentStop (Plan) | Print user-choice guidance after planning |

-dev-rules-reminder.cjs | UserPromptSubmit | Inject session context, rules, modularization, Plan Context |
+dev-rules-reminder.cjs | No | UserPromptSubmit | Inject session context, rules, modularization, Plan Context |

-usage-context-awareness.cjs | UserPromptSubmit + PostToolUse | Fetch usage limits, write to cache (throttled) |
+usage-context-awareness.cjs | No | UserPromptSubmit + PostToolUse | Fetch usage limits, write to cache |

-post-edit-simplify-reminder.cjs | PostToolUse (Edit/Write/MultiEdit) | Remind about code-simplifier after 5+ edits |
+post-edit-simplify-reminder.cjs | No | PostToolUse (Edit/Write/MultiEdit) | Remind about code-simplifier after repeated edits |

-task-completed-handler.cjs | TaskCompleted | Log completions, inject progress for Agent Team leads |
+task-completed-handler.cjs | No | TaskCompleted | Log completions, inject progress for Agent Team leads |

-teammate-idle-handler.cjs | TeammateIdle | Inject available task context when team member goes idle |
+teammate-idle-handler.cjs | No | TeammateIdle | Inject available task context when team member goes idle |

 session-init.cjs